patrickbald/Been-There-Done-That/README.md

 <br/>
 You will need node.js installed first: https://nodejs.org/en/download/ to use npm

-You also may need to install some of the libraries and tools we are using:

-npm install @material-ui/core

-npm install @material-ui/lab

-npm install react-bootstrap bootstrap

-In the src/ directory, you can run:
+In the project directory, you can run:

 ### `npm start`